satyamgupta53/Object-Oriented-Programming/README.md

 2. **Polymorphism :** refers to many ways to represent a single entity/member.
 It means that the defination of the method is same like paramters allowed etc., but, the action of the methods remains different for different cases.
 Like Shape also has area method, circle & square also has area method, difference is in the action of area method with instance of circle & square.
    - **Compile Time or Static** polymorphism achieved using method overloading.
 Which means same name, but, return type, arguments can be different.
    - **Runtime or Dynamic** polymorphism achieved with method overriding.
 Which means differnt body, but, everything same.
-In ` Parent obj = new Child() ` which method will be called, depends on the children.
+In ` Parent obj = new Child() ` which method will be called, depends on the children, but, which attributes could be used depends on Parent.
 Known as *Upcasting*.
 Dynamic method dispatching service decide if a method needs to be executed in runtime or compile time.**Final** method is used to avoid overriding known as early binding.
 Static methods runs on first class call & cannot be overridden, can be inherited.

 3. **Abstraction :** refers to hiding unneccessary information & provide only the valuable information.
 Like if we use arraylist, we don't really care about how it is implemented, we just use it. ` It is a design issue.`